 If the test fails, verify that the agent is using the correct DNS proxy or server (internal domain names can't be resolved by a public DNS server such as Google or your ISP).
 If a name such as dsm.example.com cannot be resolved into its IP address, communication will fail, even though correct routes and firewall policies exist for the IP address.

-If the computer uses DHCP, in the computer or policy settings, in the Advanced Network Engine area, you might need to enable Force Allow DHCP DNS(see Advanced Network Engine settings).
+If the computer uses DHCP, in the computer or policy settings, in the Advanced Network Engine area, you might need to enable Force Allow DHCP DNS(see Network engine settings).

 Allow outbound ports (agent-initiated heartbeat)

-Telnet to required port numbers on Deep Security Manager to verify that a route exists, and the port is open:
+Telnet to required port numbers on the manager to verify that a route exists, and the port is open:

 Adjust firewall policies, routes, NAT port forwarding, or all three to correct the problem.
 Verify both network and host-based firewalls, such as Windows Firewall and Linux iptables.
 For an AWS EC2 instance, see Amazon's documentation on Amazon EC2 Security Groups for Linux Instances or Amazon EC2 Security Groups for Windows Instances.
 For an Azure VM instance, see Microsoft's Azure documentation on modifying a Network Security Group.